jitsi/handbook/README.md

 This is The Jitsi Handbook.
 Your one-stop-shop for Jitsi documentation.
 It's powered by [Docusaurus](https://docusaurus.io/).

-## Building the site

-The site is built automatically with every push thanks to a [GH Actions](https://github.com/jitsi/handbook/blob/master/.github/workflows/gh-pages.yml).

-If you want to build it locally, follow these simple steps:
+## Install dependencies

 If you use windows, please execute

 ```js
 npm install -g gifsicle
 ```
-perhaps
+alternative command
 ```js
 cnpm install gifsicle
 ```

-If you use Linux, please execute
+If you use Debian/Ubuntu, please execute

 ```shell
 apt-get update